Module 1: Introduction to the New National Veterinary Accreditation Program

 Module 9: Interstate and International Health Certificates for Category I Animals

-This module highlights the importance of health certificates for traveling pets, discusses the potential for disease spread associated with travel, and emphasizes these points through a canine influenza scenario.
+This module highlights the importance of health certificates for traveling pets and discusses the potential for disease spread associated with travel.
 The planning steps and regulation resources for properly completing a companion animal health certificate are presented through a variety of interactive animations and a scenario.
 Since errors can lead to travel delays or entry refusals, mistakes commonly made when completing health certificates are highlighted to help minimize these problems in real-life situations.

 Module 10: Personal Protective Equipment for Veterinarians